AreejMehboob/AI2018L_CREDIT-CARD-FRAUD-DETECTION_2021/README.md

 # AI2018L_CREDIT-CARD-FRAUD-DETECTION_2021
 Credit Card Fraud Detection is an Artificial Intelligence Project to detect fraudulent or non-fraudulent credit card transactions by applying suitable AI / ML Algorithms on Kaggle Credit Card Fraud Detection Dataset.

+You can check credit card csv file from following link bcz github doesn't allow here to load any file greater than 25MB.
+But in my laptop,it was downloaded in my project folder that''s why i have used directly pd.read_csv('creditcard.csv'):
 Link to Dataset: https://www.kaggle.com/mlg-ulb/creditcardfraud

 Environment used for deployment: Flask